 - Have you tried the Gota Moshlar Mangsho from Debjanir Rannaghar!

-"It is Gota Moshlar Mangsho, not Kata Moshlar Mangsho!"
-This was me!
+"It's Gota Moshlar Mangsho, not Kata Moshlar Mangsho!"
+I insisted.

 "You don't know anything!
-Maa always refers to it as Kata Moshlar Mangsho, not Gota Moshlar Mangsho!"
-This was my worst half while managing the Marrowbone from Mangsho I cooked for his birthday.
+Maa (my MIL) always calls it Kata Moshlar Mangsho, not Gota Moshlar Mangsho!" my husband retorted, while enjoying the mutton I made for his birthday.

 The Birthday spread with Gota Moshlar Mangsho!